Krafla Power Station

 The Krafla geothermal power plant (Kröflustöð [ˈkʰrœplʏˌstœːθ]) is a geothermal power generating facility located in Iceland, close to the Krafla Volcano and the lake Mývatn.
-With 33 boreholes, it is considered to be Iceland's largest power station and it is able to produce 500 GWh of electricity annually, with an installed capacity of 60 megawatts.
+With 33 boreholes, it is able to produce 500 GWh of electricity annually, with an installed capacity of 60 megawatts.

 The construction work started in 1974, but due to volcanic activities in the area, building was slowed.
 The Krafla power station was officially launched in the early 1977, but was only able to produce at its full 60-megawatt capacity after a second steam turbine was installed in 1996.

 Originally the power plant was owned by the government, but was purchased in 1985 and has since been operated by Landsvirkjun (National Power Company).
 About 15 employees work there full-time.

 Geothermal power station details

 The Krafla geothermal power plant consists of two 30-megawatt units, with double pressure inlet and dual-flow turbines with 5 steps on each side.
 It takes its energy from 17 high-pressure production wells with 110 kg/second of 7.7 bar and, due to new technologies, 5 low-pressure production wells with 36 kg/s of 2.2 bar.

 The other seven wells are not in use.
 The turbines consume 52.5 and 17.8 kg/s of high- and low-pressure steam each.
 If the inlet pressure and the mass flow were raised, the output of each turbine could be increased to 35 megawatts.

 One of the additional wells (IDDP-1), which was drilled in the Krafla geothermal reservoir in 1999, is known for being the world's hottest geothermal well, since its borehole reaches magma at its lowest point, with a temperature of 430 °C. The right to use the well is owned by Mannvit.